 Here’s what this article will cover:

-- The scholarship types available (General Category and PGP) and number of slots.
+- Available scholarship types (General Category and PGP) and number of slots.

 - What the scholarship offers